GfSE/SAF-Specification/viewpoints/Logical-Internal-Exchange-Viewpoint.md

 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
 * How do the logical system elements interact to to provide the system function?
-* What are the items exchanged between logical system elements during an interaction?
 * What items (e.g.  data /energy material) are exchanged within the system?
 * Which requirements apply to a logical interface?
 ## Profile Model Reference